xcat2/xcat-core/docs/source/advanced/gpu/cuda_rhel.rst

 It's suggested to only installing the **cudaruntime** package set on the Compute Nodes (CNs), and the **cudafull** package set on the Management Node or the monitor/development nodes.

 In this documentation, xCAT will provide CUDA installation based on rhel7.2 Power 8 firestone nodes.
-User can find Ubuntu CUDA installation document here: http://sourceforge.net/p/xcat/wiki/xCAT_P8LE_cuda_installing/

 CUDA Repository